Sumner-Group/Python_for_Physical_Chemistry/README.md

    This folder contains notebooks with unfinished code that serve as exercises for students.
 2) instructor_copies
    This folder contains notebooks with all of the code filled for instructors

+These notebooks were based on work by Ian Spurgeon, Christopher Berndsen, and others as credited in the exercises.